Abortifacient Brief: Depo-Provera

-As with all other abortifacients that may pose a danger to Western women, Depo-Provera was first extensively tested on Third World women.
-The World Health Organization (WHO) used Depo on more than 11,000 women in Kenya, Mexico and Thailand before it was submitted to the FDA for approval.5
+DP is now available in more than 90 countries and is particularly popular among population controllers in Africa and the Caribbean and among those “caring” for native peoples in Thailand and New Zealand.
+As with all other abortifacients that may pose a danger to Western women, DP was first extensively tested on Third World women.
+The World Health Organization (WHO) used DP on more than 11,000 women in Kenya, Mexico, and Thailand before it was submitted to the FDA for approval.5

 How Depo-Provera Works

-Depo-Provera’s active ingredient is depot-medroxyprogesterone acetate (DMPA), a synthetic form of the natural hormone progesterone, originally developed for the treatment of uterine cancer in the 1950s.
+DP’s active ingredient is depot-medroxyprogesterone acetate (DMPA), a synthetic form of the natural hormone progesterone, originally developed for the treatment of uterine cancer in the 1950s.
 Women receive 150 milligrams of DMPA via deep intramuscular injection every three months.

-Depo-Provera has three modes of action, similar to other methods of birth control that employ artificial progesterones as active ingredients:
+DP has three modes of action, similar to other methods of birth control that employ artificial progesterones as active ingredients:

-- It prevents ovulation (the release of an egg from the ovary).
+1. It prevents ovulation (the release of an egg from the ovary).

-- It inhibits the entry of sperm through the cervix by altering the cervical mucus.
+2. It inhibits the entry of sperm through the cervix by altering the cervical mucus.

-- It alters the lining of the uterus such that, should a fertilized egg reach the uterus, it would have difficulty implanting.6
+3. It alters the lining of the uterus such that, should a fertilized egg reach the uterus, it would have difficulty implanting.6

 Adverse Reactions to Depo-Provera

-- More than 5% of users suffer headaches, nervousness, abdominal pain or discomfort, dizziness or asthenia (weakness or fatigue).
+• More than 5% of users suffer headaches, nervousness, abdominal pain or discomfort, dizziness, or asthenia (weakness or fatigue).

-- Other serious side effects include chest pains, pulmonary embolisms, allergic reactions, anemia, racing heart rate, abnormal blood chemistry, rectal bleeding, breast lumps or nipple bleeding, paralysis, facial palsy, abnormal growth of the uterus, varicose veins and deep vein thrombosis.
+• Other serious side effects include chest pains, pulmonary embolisms, allergic reactions, anemia, racing heart rate, abnormal blood chemistry, rectal bleeding, breast lumps or nipple bleeding, paralysis, facial palsy, abnormal growth of the uterus, varicose veins, and deep vein thrombosis.

 Abuses of the Birth Control Shot

-From the point of view of a population controller, Depo-Provera is very desirable because it can be controlled by medical professionals.
+From the point of view of a population controller, DP is very desirable because it can be controlled by medical professionals.
 It also causes three or more months of sterility and requires less operator skill to implement than sterilization, implantation of Norplant, or insertion of an IUD.

-- In January 2013, the Israeli health ministry discontinued a program targeting Ethiopian Jews in the country without informed consent.13
+• In January 2013, the Israeli health ministry discontinued a program targeting Ethiopian Jews in the country without informed consent.13

 Conclusion